 Stroke-Reducing Procedures We Perform

-We are one of the few centers nationwide able to close the left atrial appendage (LAA) with three different procedures, each with its strengths and advantages.
+We are one of the few centers nationwide able to close the left atrial appendage (LAA) with two different procedures, each with its strengths and advantages.
 We have the resources, technology and skill to help you choose the approach offering the best outcome.

 In each LAA-closing procedure, we perform the surgery without having to open the chest.
 Typically, we offer these procedures to patients who have a high risk for stroke and cannot take a long-term regimen of blood-thinning medication.
 We work with you to determine the most appropriate procedure: